jeka-dev/jeka/README.md

 * This creates the full distrib in *dev.jeka.core/jeka/output/distrib* folder and run full Integration test suite.

 ## Build Jeka from IntelliJ

+Note that it exists a now an IntelliJ plugin to integrate Jeka to get rid of the following setup.

 * Clone this repository into IntelliJ.
 Project is already configured (.iml and modules.xml are stored in git).
 * Add the `JEKA_USER_HOME` variable pointing on [USER_HOME]/.jeka